Saudi Arabia's Naval Capabilities Will Balloon Thanks To Huge U.S. Arms Deal

 Venezuela's Avante 2200 corvette Guaiquerí.

 Other elements of SNEP II included three maritime patrol aircraft and anywhere from 30 to 50 unmanned surveillance aircraft.
-The Pentagon might be keen to try and sell the Saudis on Boeing’s , which they have previously.
+The Pentagon might be keen to try and sell the Saudis on Boeing’s P-8A Poseidon, which they have already expressed an interest in previously.
 Insitu’s ScanEagle or RQ-21 Blackjack drones, both of which the U.S. Navy and Marine Corps have actively used aboard ships and on land, would be good options for the sort of drone officials in Riyadh seem to be looking to buy.

 In 2016, through other foreign military sales contracts, Riyadh had secured support to expand boat ramps and piers to make room for SNEP II ships at King Abdul-Aziz Naval Base in Jubail along the Persian Gulf.
 In addition, the U.S. Army Corps of Engineers managed construction contracts for other facilities ashore, including a new headquarters for the Saudi naval special operations elements.
 Two years earlier, the U.S. Navy had begun farming out work to expand the Saudi Navy’s command and control communications network.
 In the 1990s, the U.S. military had helped the Saudis migrate over to the Global Command and Control System-Maritime, which improved their ability to coordinate with American naval forces.
 It is possible that the 2017 military assistance plan will include more funding for construction and other support projects.